American Legion Baseball Registration cut-off date for the 2022 season is 1 January 2022

 This is Larry Vannoy, American Legion Madison County and Madison Post 229 Commander.
 Please take a minute to read this letter about American Legion Baseball.

 Madison American Legion Post 229 is sponsoring American Legion Baseball again this year in the Madison County area.
-Two years ago, we had two teams, last year we sponsored five.
+Three years ago, we had two teams, last year we sponsored five.
+In 2021, 6 teams competed.
 I fully anticipate the number of county teams to grow again this year.

 The Baseball program offers opportunities in three age divisions: Junior Varsity, Varsity and 19U for state championships.
 The 19U division state champion can advance to Regional tournament and possibly the American Legion World Series.